Statement of Licensing Policy 2021- 2026

 The Licensing Act 2003 established a single integrated scheme for licensing premises which are used for the sale or supply of alcohol, to provide regulated entertainment and to provide late night refreshment.

 The Licensing Policy Statement sets out the local licensing strategy and provides clarity for everyone, including local residents, businesses and licence applicants, who will be able to refer to the statement when making representations or when preparing their applications.
 It does not include procedures for making applications or holding committee hearings as these matters are covered by separate guidance and procedure documents.

-The original Policy was produced and updated after consultation with many representative organisations and statutory bodies specified in the 2003 Licensing Act, (eg Parish and Town Councils, the Police and Pollution Control Authorities), as well as a wide range of other interested parties, stake-holders and individuals.
+The original Policy was produced and updated after consultation with many representative organisations and statutory bodies specified in the 2003 Licensing Act, (eg Parish and Town Councils, the Police and Pollution Control Authorities, representatives of alcohol and entertainment licence-holders), as well as a wide range of other interested parties, stake-holders and individuals.

-The Police was reviewed and re-published in 2008 and 2011.
-It was expected to remain in force for a further 3 years until 2014, but this requirement to review was amended in 2012, to 5-yearly with the introduction of the Police Reform and Social Responsibility Act 2011.
+The Policy has been reviewed and re-published 3 times since its introduction in 2005.
+The Policy was required to be reviewed every 3 years but this requirement was amended to every 5 years, with the introduction of the Police Reform and Social Responsibility Act 2011 in 2012.